Sheldon Brown (bicycle mechanic)

 Sheldon Brown (July 14, 1944 – February 4, 2008) was an American bicycle mechanic, technical expert, and author.
 He contributed to print and online sources related to bicycling and bicycle mechanics, in particular the web site Sheldon Brown's Bicycle Technical Info.
 His knowledge of bicycles was described as "encyclopaedic" by The Times of London.

 Background

 Brown was the parts manager, webmaster and technical consultant of Harris Cyclery, a bike shop in West Newton, Massachusetts, as well as an enthusiast of vintage and classic bicycles in addition to cycling in general.
-Brown maintained Sheldon Brown's Bicycle Technical Info, a web site highlighting a broad range of cycling subjects ranging from how to fix a bicycle flat tire to details on Raleigh and English three-speed bicycles, Sturmey-Archer hubs, tandems, and fixed-gear bicycles.
+Brown maintained Sheldon Brown's Bicycle Technical Info, a website highlighting a broad range of cycling subjects ranging from how to fix a bicycle flat tire to details on Raleigh and English three-speed bicycles, Sturmey-Archer hubs, tandems, and fixed-gear bicycles.
 He repaired cameras and was an amateur photographer.
 His site features his photographic work.

 Brown maintained an English-French cycling dictionary, having lived and cycled in France and written about his family's travels in France.